-- 4(a).
-Develop a public/private housing development corporation. - ➤ CDD Housing Division: Future consideration.
+4(a).
+Develop a public/private housing development corporation.

+- CDD Housing Division: Future consideration.
 The Housing Division is currently exploring options and requirements for the creation of a housing development corporation. - 4(b).
-The City of Greenville should continue to develop innovative and cost effective affordable housing of various styles and types. - CDD Housing Division, Planning Division: The City has developed 21 affordable homes in West Greenville and 105 affordable homes in Countryside Estates. - 4(c).
-Encourage retirement facilities that have a community atmosphere. - Nonspecific. - 4(d).
+The City of Greenville should continue to develop innovative and cost effective affordable housing of various styles and types. - CDD Housing Division, Planning Division: The City has developed 21 affordable homes in West Greenville and 105 affordable homes in Countryside Estates, and the City has partnered with a non-profit developer to build 48 affordable rental units. - CDD Planning Division: Planned Unit Development (now entitled Master Plan Community) Ordinance - A revision of the City of Greenville's Planned Unit Development (PUD) ordinance was adopted in December 2009.
+The ordinance includes the following major changes: - Renaming PUD to Master Plan Community (MPC), which is more descriptive in purpose. - Includes MPC as a special use in a variety of residential districts. - Eliminates the PUD zoning district requirement. - Transfers special use permit approval authority from the Planning and Zoning Commission to the City Council - Reduces the base density to 4 dwellings per gross acre. - Includes various density bonus options including housing affordability. - 4(c).
+Encourage retirement facilities that have a community atmosphere. - > Nonspecific. - 4(d).
 Encourage revitalization of older neighborhoods in Greenville in a manner that preserves neighborhood character and identity. - CDD Housing Division, Urban Development Division, Planning Division: Ongoing.
-The Center City West Greenville Revitalization Plan adopted March 2006, Task Force on Preservation of Neighborhoods and Housing Report to City Council approved in December 2004, Neighborhood planning program ongoing.
+The Center City - West Greenville Revitalization Plan adopted March 2006, Task Force on Preservation of Neighborhoods and Housing Report to City Council approved in December 2004, Neighborhood planning program ongoing.
 The City has developed 21 affordable and area compatible homes and rehabilitated numerous others in the West Greenville Area.
 The City has also constructed and staffed a new police substation in the West Greenville Area.